We all know how unpleasant it is to have a rash and if we struggle, you can only imagine how awful it must be for your little one.

 The usual culprits, in this case, are lanolin, talc, petrolatum, artificial fragrances, preservatives, parabens, and phthalates, as well as soap in some odd cases.

-You’ll find these in older brands who haven’t yet adapted to the modern standards due to manufacturing costs.
+You’ll find these in older brands that haven’t yet adapted to the modern standards due to manufacturing costs.

 However, these ingredients are completely excluded in organic diaper rash creams that rather use things like beeswax, aloe, calendula, and some others.